Phase transitions and equilibrium measures in random matrix models: Local behavior at phase transitions in the polynomial external field

 Additionally, in Subsection \ref{subs:IV} we analyze the scenario when at a time $t=T$ a pair of complex conjugate zeros $b$ and $\overline b$ of $B$ (double zeros of $R_t$) collide at $b_0\in \R\setminus S_t$ and either bounce back to the complex plane or become two simple real zeros $b_-<b_+$ of $B$ (these real zeros are new local extrema of the total potential $W^{\lambda_t}$ on $\R\setminus S_t$).

-Obviously, for a general polynomial potential some of these phase transitions can occur simultaneously: for a given value $t=T$ two or more cuts could merge, while a new cut is open elsewhere, together with a type III singularity at some endpoints of $S_T$.
-Still, the basic ``building blocks'' of all phase transitions are precisely the four cases described above, which we proceed to study.
+Obviously, for a general polynomial external field some of these phase transitions can occur simultaneously: for a given value $t=T$ two or more cuts could merge, while a new cut is open elsewhere, together with a type III singularity at some endpoints of $S_T$.
+Still, the basic ``building blocks'' of all phase transitions are precisely the cases described above, which we proceed to study.

 It was established in \cite{MR2187941} that in the second case, when at $t=T$ two components of $S_t$ merge into a single cut in such a way that $\varphi$ is regular for $t\in (T-\varepsilon, T)$, the equilibrium energy can be analytically continued through $t=T$ from both sides.
 For the case of a quartic potential $\varphi$ it was shown in \cite{MR1986409} that the energy and its first two derivatives are continuous at $t=T$, but the third derivative has a finite jump.
 This is a third order phase transition, observed also in a circular ensemble of random matrices \cite{PhysRevD.21.446}.
 With respect to the singularity of type III, it is mentioned in \cite{Bleher:2008fk} that in this case the free energy is expected to have an algebraic singularity at $t = T$, ``but this problem has not been studied yet in details''.